2021 Tournament Information!

 Round Three: Solo Poems

-3. Each team can consist of as few as three poets and as many as six poets.
+3. Each team must consist of a minimum of three poets, but as many as six poets.

 4. Every poet of each team is expected to perform one solo poem during the course of the two preliminary bouts.
 In teams with 3 poets, everyone will perform in solo rounds twice.
 In teams with 6 poets, everyone will perform in solo rounds once.
 In teams of 3, 4 or 5 poets, some poets will perform once and some will perform twice.
 No poet may perform more than one (1) solo poem in a single bout.

 6. The order for bouts will be determined by a random draw held before the commencement of each bout.

 7. Each bout will have a calibration poet (aka. the sacrifice!) to prepare the judges.
 This poet will perform before the official competition begins and will receive scores from the judges as if they are a part of the competition.

 9. Each poem will receive a score out of 30.
 Bouts will be scored cumulatively through all four rounds.
 Thus, each team will receive a score out of 120.
 The highest score wins.